raduionita/project-chimera/README.md

 - `uix` most pointers should be wrapped by a smart pointer object

 - surface != panel // need something above (or just use widget) // panel for controls // surface for opengl
-- throw exception on windows make failed + loop + try + fatal or warning // where to use them
+- throw exception on windows load failed + loop + try + fatal or warning // where to use them

 - app: 2 panels: 1x canvas +1x buttons (like spawn a sphere)